 Collaborative working with the UHB's Workforce and Organisational Development has led to the development of a health improvement route map, which uses the employment cycle as a framework for embedding prevention across the UHB.
 Delivery of Making Every Contact Count training (see below) is an integral part of this.
 An additional example is the Optimising Outcomes Policy which identifies elective surgical pathways as a 'teachable moment' where the systematic and routine offer of support to help quit smoking or achieve a healthy weight can reduce the chance of having complications during surgery and improve recovery.
-This year we will be working with the Surgical Clinical Board to support the development of their prehab to rehab approach and further embed prevention into surgical clinical pathways.
-Finally, we will work to integrate prevention systematically into the work of the UHB, aligning to the mission statement of 'Keeping People Well', by identifying, coordinating and promoting opportunities with our colleagues, patients and environment.
+We work with both primary and secondary care services to ensure prevention is embedded in clinical pathways, including the on-line HealthPathways system.
+This year we will focus on developing a social movement approach to integrating prevention systematically into the work of the UHB, aligning to the mission statement of 'Keeping People Well', by identifying, coordinating and promoting opportunities with our colleagues, patients and environment.